Hainan people: Famous persons

 Like other Chinese dialect groups outside of mainland China, individuals of Hainanese Han descent have also become prominent politicians, businesspersons and entertainers.

 In Thailand, prominent individuals of Hainanese Han ancestry include the Thailand Prime Minister Thanom Kittikachorn and Prime Minister Pote Sarasin, Bank of Bangkok President Boonchu Rojanastien, singer Nichkhun of 2PM, media mogul Sondhi Limthongkul, the politically influential Sarasin family, as well as two of the wealthiest business families, the Chirathivats and the Yoovidhyas.

 In Hong Kong, prominent individuals of Hainanese ancestry include Chan Sing (1936–2019), one of the "villain" movie stars that dotted the Hong Kong movie industry and Alex Fong (born Fu Li, 17 March 1963, Macau).

 In Laos, former deputy prime minister Somsavat Lengsavad is also of Hainanese descent.

 In Singapore, notable politicians and statesmen include the current Prime Minister Lawrence Wong, as well as former education minister Lee Chiaw Meng, Cedric Foo, Chin Harn Tong and Mah Bow Tan.
-In the area of entertainment, Singapore model-turned-photographer and influencer Tan Chuando, known for his good looks and extremely youthful appearance, is of Hainanese Han descent as was the bartender who invented the world-famous Singapore Sling at the renowned Singapore Raffles Hotel, Mr. Ngiam Tong Boon.
+In the area of entertainment, Singapore model-turned-photographer and influencer Tan Chuando, known for his good looks and extremely youthful appearance, is of Hainanese Han descent as was the bartender who invented the world-famous Singapore Sling at the renowned Singapore Raffles Hotel, Ngiam Tong Boon.

 In Malaysia, notable Hainanese Han businesspersons and philanthropists include famous Malaccan-born Chinese entrepreneur, Pang Chin Hin, the founder of popular snack brand Mamee.
 Former PM Abdullah Badawi is of Hainanese descent, although he comes from the minority Cham-Utsul community, a non-Han ethnic group.